-All MSW students must complete 30 credits of the Professional Foundation course work.
-In the Advanced Program (second half), students must choose a concentration.
+All MSW students must complete 30 credits of the professional foundation course work.
+In the Advanced Program (second half), students must choose a specialization.

 At Rutgers, clinical social work is about helping social work clients change behaviors, or resolve emotional problems that are a function of the interface between person and environment.
 By this definition, client groups that are not traditionally thought to receive clinical services, such as child welfare families with parents mandated to improve their childrearing skills, are clients for clinical practice.
 Clinical skills are essential to all aspects of social work that involve direct client contact and all situations in which clients seek support, behavioral change, and emotional relief such as hospice patients, those in the criminal justice system, and clients who typically receive case management services.

 The Clinical Social Work specialization correlates with our mission of enhancing individual and family well-being.
 Read more about the core competencies and practice behaviors for clinical specialization.

 Coursework is designed to build and enhance knowledge, skills, and competencies of current and future leaders of nonprofit and public service organizations and to assist them in strategically managing the many challenges presented in today's human services environment.
 Students can expect to gain valuable skills and knowledge about planning, organizing, supervision, and policy functions to prepare them to work within organizations, communities and in the larger society.